edalorzo/reactive-learning/README.md

 console.log('end of program');
 ```

-The code above yields the ouput:
+The code above yields the output:

 ```
 olleh